bernardocaldarulo/bernardocaldarulo/README.md

 - 👋 Hi, I’m @bernardocaldarulo
 - 👀 I’m interested in tech, motorsports
 - 👨‍💻 I reached an High School Diploma in IT.
-I’m currently carrying out studies in Tech at Univesity in Bari, Italy.
+I’m currently carrying out studies in Tech at Univesity of Bari, Italy.
 - 💞️ I’m looking to collaborate on many projects
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: LinkedIn, email

 <!---
 bernardocaldarulo/bernardocaldarulo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.